netcon-consulting/clearswift-external-commands/rewrite_url/README.md

 rewrite_url.py V8.0.0
 =====================

-Rewrite URLs in text and html body by resolving redirects (and optionally check if resolved URL is blacklisted) and replacing URL parts.
+Rewrite URLs in text and HTML body by resolving redirects (and optionally check if resolved URL is blacklisted) and replacing URL parts.

 ## Parameters
 * exception_list (string): name of URL list with URLs that will not be rewritten (empty for disabling rewrite exceptions)